 - To apply: Spread evenly over freshly cleansed skin.
 Leave on for 10 to 15 minutes.
 Rinse off with lukewarm water.
 Immediately follow through with an intensive moisturizer to relieve the skin dryness left behind by your glycolic acid peel.

-- Other variations: You can also add in milk or, dissolve sugar into the yogurt.
+- Other variations: You can also add in the milk or, dissolve sugar into the yogurt.

 To know more about this product, read Neostrata Skin Active Perfecting Peel Review.